vsub2005/439Project/README.md

 python run_pipeline.py
 ```
 The script will run the files `data_cleaning.py` and `draw_basketball_court.py` in sucession.
-It will generate a pre-set graph, as outlined in `draw_basketball_court.py`, then delete the CSV file used.
+It will generate a pre-set graph, as outlined in `draw_basketball_court.py`.
 The process may take a few minutes.

+If `clean_shots_with_zones.csv` already exists, `data_cleaning.py` is not run.
+Additionally, the program
+will ask in the command line, after the pre-set graph is closed, whether `clean_shots_with_zones.csv` should
+be deleted or not.

 You can later replace the scatter plot section in `draw_basketball_court.py` with bubble chart